 - Risk factor management, including diabetic foot care and stroke prevention.

 - Vascular ultrasound

-- Sclerotherapy and vein closures are also services offered through the Vein Center.
+- Sclerotherapy and vein closures, which are offered through the Vein Center.